maxosaur/maxosaur/README.md

 - 👋 Hi, I’m @maxosaur
-- 👀 I’m interested in ... learning javascript and solidity
+- 👀 I’m interested in ... learning solidity and rust
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... twitter @Poorishmugen
+- 📫 How to reach me ... twitter @ruasoxam

 <!---
 maxosaur/maxosaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.